xxamii/messanger_dotnet_group_5/README.md

 # messanger_dotnet_group_5

 It was supposed to be a simplified clone of Slack.
-I was working on it with a team in a Scrum-based pipeline.
-I was responsible for developing the console interface and the rooms functionality.
+I was working on it with a team in a Scrum-based pipeline for my .NET Bootcamp.
+I was responsible for implementing the console interface and the functionality for rooms.

 # What I Learned